Here is the original email message I received from Travis:

 A memory of a childhood church Bishop who tried to force him to speak on stage, etc.

-A predominant ‘tiny feeling, in a big adult body’.
+Sensing this memory in his body he felt a predominant ‘tiny feeling, in a big adult body.’

-We moved the process from somatic focusing into a gestalt dialogue that included his dad, the Bishop, his young and his adult selves.
-As the dialogue progressed, shifting and embodying these various characters and parts of himself, Travis naturally shifted into compassionate understanding for all of this, and clearly now realizes the roots of his procrastination in not contacting the agent.
+We moved the process from somatic focusing into a gestalt dialogue that included his dad, the Bishop, his younger and his adult self.
+As the dialogue progressed, shifting and embodying these various characters and parts of himself, Travis naturally shifted into compassionate understanding for himself in all of this, and clearly now realizes the roots of his procrastination in not contacting the agent.

 A number of times during this process, and in earlier sessions, I have noticed some significant left-right, sympathetic-parasympathetic imbalance when working with Travis.
 This is often present to different degrees with most clients who suffer from trauma, anxiety, blushing, or depression.
 Today, I took some time to teach him about Brain Gym exercises and encouraged him to practice them daily for the next month or so.